awsdocs/amazon-ec2-user-guide/doc_source/storage-optimized-instances.md

 # Storage Optimized Instances<a name="storage-optimized-instances"></a>

 Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage\.
-They are optimized to deliver tens of thousands of low\-latency, random I/O operations per second \(IOPS\) to applications\.
+They are optimized to deliver tens of thousands of low\-latency, random I/O operations per second \(IOPS\) to applications\.<a name="d2-instances"></a>

 **D2 Instances**